fardeen9983/Ultimate-Dux/Frameworks/Web-Development/React.js/Readme.md

         * Plain React - component state
         * Flux - Centralised state
         * Redux - Most popular, centralised state
-        * Mobx = Observalble data sructure
+        * Mobx - Observalble data sructure
     * Styles
       * Recommended method - Plain CSS, Sass, Load

 # Basic concepts :
 * Components
   * Are basically like functions that produce custom HTML elements
-  * Take input props and state and produce User interface as output
+  * Take input props and state and produce User interface as the output
   * Reusable and composable
   * No need to invoke.
 Rather states as an HTML element : `<Component/>`
-  * Can managea a private state
+  * Can manage a private state
   * Components can be either Function or Class based
   * They can be stateful and have side effect or be purely presentational
   * Props are akin to the list of attributes HTML element posses